Azure/azure-sdk/releases/2020-10/ios.md

 repository: azure/azure-sdk-for-ios
 ---

-The Azure SDK team is pleased to make available the October 2020 client library release.
+The Azure SDK team is pleased to make available the October 2020 client library releases.

 #### GA